 If you know me, you are aware of my over-the-top love for Hallmark Channel movies.
 Perhaps it was a love born out of only having basic cable for most of my life or perhaps I’m a glutton for ridiculously cheesy, sub-par romantic plot lines.
-Whatever the case may be, here’s eleven things that you most likely will find in every Hallmark Channel movie… ever.
+Whatever the case may be, here’s fifteen things that you most likely will find in every Hallmark Channel movie… ever.

 For those of you that follow this blog due to the book review content, pardon the interruption… Continue reading